lily-stack/startUp/README.md

 - **Database** - Books recommended and who recommended them as well as comments and who leaves what comments will be data pulled from the database.

 - **WebSocket** - A notification will be sent in real time when someone suggests a new book and when someone makes a new comment.

+## CSS Delivarable

+For this deliverable I properly styled the application into its final appearance.

+- **Header, footer, and main content body** - I standardized the header and footer size so they are the same on every web page.
+The Headers have the links to related webpages to the right of website name.
+Footers have my name as the author on bottom left and a link to my github labled "source" on bottom left.

+- **Navigation elements** - I dropped the underlines separating navigation elements from other parts of the webpage.
+I also changed the color for anchor elements.

+- **Responsive to window resizing** - My app looks great on all window sizes and devices.

+- **Application elements** - Used iattractive colors and used contrasting colors to make key words more noticeable and provided sufficient whitespace to make text and content easy to read.

+- **Application text content** - Used consistent fonts and italicized a quote to differentiate it from other text.

+- **Application images** - Image in about page flexes with change in size of window.